-Our retailing and consumer sciences major prepares you with a deep knowledge of the retailing industry and the agility to adapt to an ever-changing marketplace.
-You'll enjoy the versatility of being able to work in careers ranging from buying and event planning, to management and merchandise planning.
+Our retailing and consumer science major prepares you with a deep knowledge of the retailing industry and the agility to adapt to an ever-changing marketplace.
+You'll enjoy the versatility of being able to work in careers ranging from buying and social media, to management and merchandise planning.
 Our program offers many hands-on opportunities to gain career experience.

 Retail Buyer: Develop the most profitable product assortment based on a thorough understanding of consumer demands, space and dollar constraints, and vendor capabilities and offers.
 Oversee development of product pricing, promotion, and merchandising strategies executed across all sales channels.

-Product Planning/Allocations Manager: Work with retail buyers, store managers, and supply chain personnel to ensure the proper volume and timing of product purchases and deliveries to meet customer demand.
-Analyze inventory levels by store and product to help gauge going-forward demand.
+Merchandise Planning/Allocations Manager: Work closely with retail buyers, store managers, and supply chain personnel to ensure the proper volume and timing of product purchases and deliveries to satisfy customer demand, analyze inventory levels, and help gauge going-forward demand.

-Product Developer: Oversee the development of private and exclusive labels for retailers to help set them apart in the very competitive consumer market.
-Work with retail buyers, supply chain managers, and vendors from across the world to develop and source unique offerings across a wide range of product categories.
+Brand Manager/Product Development: Oversee development of exclusive and private label brands for retailers to set them apart from the competition.
+Work closely with designers, retail buyers, marketing, supply chain managers, and vendors to develop and source unique offerings across a wide range of product categories.

-Supply Chain/Logistics Manager: Work with external partners, including product vendors and third-party logistics companies, to ensure efficient flow of product from manufacturer to store and fulfillment centers.
-Ensure efficient and effective logistics operations within distribution and fulfillment centers, and timely physical allocation of product as driven by planning and allocation objectives.
+Supply Chain/Logistics Manager: Work with external partners across the globe, including product vendors and third-party logistics companies, to ensure efficient flow of product from manufacturers to stores, fulfillment centers, and customers.
+Help to create efficient and effective logistics operations within distribution and fulfillment centers, and timely physical allocation of products to meet planning and allocation objectives.

 Retail Business Owner: Create your own role by starting a new retail business, retail franchise, services business, boutique, or digital retail site.